First budget to get your first keys

 - Any additional extensions or conversions

-When renovating a property, purchasing materials can be a relatively low cost.
-If you’re looking to hire someone to do the work for you however, the addition of manual labour will increase your overall cost.
+When renovating a property, purchasing materials can be a relatively expensive – especially for premium products.
+If you’re looking to hire someone to do the work for you however, the addition of manual labour will also increase your overall cost.

 If purchasing your materials separately to your builders or workers, make sure you have them delivered in advance, as delays in the work schedule can be costly.
 Having a contingency in the budget will help reduce any potential stress, should you need to go over your set budget.